 Medications with tinnitus as a side effect cause

 - Ototoxic drugs: many prescription drugs have the side effect of tinnitus.
 In most cases it is a short-lived side effect, going away once the drug is no longer being used.
 However, in some cases it can be chronic.
 Drugs that are known to be more likely to cause chronic tinnitus include:

 - Water pills and diuretics

 - Quinine based medications (these include Mefloquine; Chloroquine; and other medications ending with quine)

-- Other medical conditions: tinnitus is actually a symptoms of the following medical conditions:
+Tinnitus is actually a symptom of the following medical conditions as well:

 - Hypo and Hyperthyroidism

 - Lyme Disease

 - Meniere’s Disease